-The BS/MS program is a dual degree program.
-No single degree conferral is granted.
-Both the BS and MS degrees are conferred upon successful completion of all requirements of the BS/MS curriculum.
+For students who decide to apply to the BS/MS program while currently enrolled in the undergraduate accounting program, both the BS and MS degrees are conferred upon successful completion of all requirements of the BS/MS curriculum.
+Because the BS/MS program is a dual degree program, no single degree conferral is granted.